-As such, this document is continuing to evolve and issues will be added as the subcommittee moves forward with the development of privacy policy guidance for Illinois integrated justice information systems.
+This document is continuing to evolve and issues will be added as the subcommittee moves forward with the development of privacy policy guidance for Illinois integrated justice information systems.
+This version includes privacy issues that arise with the sharing of traditional information as a case flows through the justice process.
+It also identifies issues concerning the enhanced collection, sharing, and dissemination of electronic police incident information - capabilities that are quickly being developed throughout the nation.

-To our knowledge, no other state has compiled a similar listing of privacy challenges that confront the enhanced sharing capabilities of an integrated justice information system.
+To our knowledge, no other state or agency has compiled a similar listing of privacy challenges that confront the enhanced sharing capabilities of integrated justice information systems.
 This document is being made available to the public so that entities attempting to integrate justice information systems can learn the types of questions they should be asking, even if the subcommittee has not yet addressed them.